WilsonH918/EnergyStocks_HistoricalPrice_DataPipeline/README.md

 # S&P500 Listed Stocks Historical Price Survivorship Bias Reduced Database
 This project attempts to create a survivorship bias reduced database in Snowflake Cloud for S&P500 listed stock historical daily prices.
 The data pipeline consists of three parts:

-1. a WIKI web scraping process to obtain the S&P 500 listed stock symbols data
+1. a WIKI web scraping process to obtain the S&P500 listed stock symbols data
 2. an ETL process which runs in AWS Lambda serverless runtime environment for retrieving historical price data.
 3. a Snowpipe for AWS S3 data extraction and a Change Data Capture (CDC) process to load our data into the final destination in Snowflake.